Worcester Memorial Auditorium

 Marchand Meffre, Jason Baker

-The Worcester Memorial Auditorium is a magnificent performance venue that towers above Worcester’s Lincoln Square.
-Known locally as the Aud, the five-story structure was erected in 1933 to honor the sacrifices of local residents during the war.
-It includes a 31,000 SF auditorium with a 107-rank Kimball pipe organ; the adjacent “Little Theater,” where audiences enjoyed films; and the Shrine of the Immortal, a memorial hall commemorating the city’s WWI dead, decorated with beautiful murals by Leon Kroll.
-Throughout the twentieth century, the Aud was the center of Worcester’s civic and cultural life.
-Concerts, NCAA basketball games, graduations, and charity events all took place in the building.
+The Worcester Memorial Auditorium is a magnificent performance venue that towers above the city’s Lincoln Square.
+Known locally as the Aud, the five-story structure was erected in 1933 to honor the sacrifices of local residents during the Great War.
+It includes a 31,000 square foot auditorium with a 107-rank Kimball pipe organ; the adjacent “Little Theater,” as well as the Shrine of the Immortal, a memorial hall commemorating the city’s WWI dead.
+Throughout the twentieth century, the Auditorium was the center of Worcester’s civic and cultural life.
+Concerts, NCAA basketball games, graduations, dance recitals and charity events all took place in the building.